Scripting with CAN Bus Debugger

 Description

-Gets a frame for the current configured CAN receive filter.
+Returns the frame count for the currently configured CAN receive filter.

-In buffer mode, the frame count indicates the number of frames in the buffer.
-In slot mode, the count indicates the number of filter slots that have matched a received frame at least once.
+In buffer mode, this is the number of frames captured in the buffer.
+In slot mode, this is the number of slots that have received at least one matching frame.

 cbd_rx_filter_clear()